WordPress Plugin: Simple Statistics for Feeds

-Simple Feed Stats is a free WordPress plugin that makes it easy to track your feeds, add custom content, and display your feed statistics on your site.
-Simple Feed Stats (SFS) tracks your feeds automatically, and provides a wealth of tools and options for further configuration and management.
-To see Simple Feed Stats in action, check out my code-snippets site, WP-Mix.com (you can find the SFS count badge in the sidebar of any page).
+Simple Statistics for Feeds is a free WordPress plugin that makes it easy to track your feeds, add custom content, and display your feed statistics on your site.
+Simple Statistics for Feeds (SFS) tracks your feeds automatically, and provides a wealth of tools and options for further configuration and management.
+To see Simple Statistics for Feeds in action, check out my code-snippets site, WP-Mix.com (you can find the SFS count badge in the sidebar on any page).

 Installation & Usage